 This vegan, Nutritarian Un-Fried rice is the real deal.
 Quick-to-make, cheap, filling and chock-full of phytochemicals, plant-based protein and fiber!

-This will undoubtedly become a fixture on your weekly food prep menu because it’s so speedy to cook and stores wonderfully in the fridge for up to 7 days (in glass food containers–for recommendations head here)!
+This will undoubtedly become a fixture on your weekly food prep menu because it’s so speedy to cook and stores wonderfully in the fridge for up to 9 days (in glass food containers–for recommendations head here)!
+And it freezes beautifully.

 Pair it with this Citrus Kale Salad and you’ve got a full-blown, flavorful and balanced nutritarian meal!